UWSEDS/uwseds.github.io/grading.md

    These collaborators will be your reviewers.
 1. For each review we will open a repository issue containing the review rubric.
 To review a classmate's homework, you will evaluate your peer's repository and check-off components of the rubric in the issue.
-1. Reviewers will have 1 week from the date of submission to input their initial review in the rubric and leave an issue comment with an initial grade.
+1. Reviewers will have 1 week from the date of submission to input their initial review in the rubric, leave an issue comment with an initial grade (e.g. `4/5 Great initial work. 👍`), and comment on what improvements can be made.
-   You can respond to reviews by using the github issue mechanism.
-   The response can be to change your homework in compliance with observations from the reviewers.
-   Or, the response can be to question/refine the issues raised by the reviewers.
-   The reviewers can respond to your response as well.
-   It is expected that reviewers will update their grades of the homework in response to changes made by the home submitting student.
+1. You will respond to reviews in dialog by using the github issue mechanism.
+This may include changing your homework to accommodate observations from the reviewers, asking questions to refine the issues raised by the reviewers, and/or respectfully debating the reviewer's score.
+Reviewers should respond to your response, and are expected to update their review and grading  of the homework in a timely fashion.
-1. The final review due date is 2 weeks after the original assignment due date.
-Reviews must submit their review by closing the review issue with a comment including their final review score.
-   Reviews at full credit may be closed on any date.
+1. The final review is due 2 weeks after the original assignment due date.
+Reviews must submit their review by closing the review issue with a comment including their final review score. (e.g. `5/5 Perfect revision! 👏`) Reviews at full credit may be closed on any date.
 Reviews with partial credit may be closed at any time on the final review due date or with the mutual consent of the reviewer/reviewee.
-   Your grade will be the average of the grades assigned by your reviewers when the homework repository is closed.
+1. Your final grade will be the average of the grades assigned by your reviewers when the homework repository is closed.
    You will receive this grade only if you completed the two reviews that you were assigned for that homework, including a timely initial review and final review.

 Please contact one of the instructors by email if there is an issue with how the collaboration works for grading homework.